Two rivals claim to be in charge in Niger. One is detained and has been publicly silent for days

 Bazoum, however, in his last public statement asserted that he’s still in charge.

 Petesch reported from Chicago.
-AP diplomatic writer Matt Lee in Washington contributed.
+AP Diplomatic Writer Matt Lee in Washington contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.